Practice-Based Research Network

 Structure and Project Development

-There are currently 35 organizations across the US involved in the HCH PBRN, which is mostly composed of a subset of the more than 200 federally-funded Health Care for the Homeless (HCH) grantees and their subcontractors dispersed throughout the United States.
+There are currently 62 organizations across the US involved in the HCH PBRN, which is mostly composed of a subset of the more than 250 federally-funded Health Care for the Homeless (HCH) grantees, and their subcontractors dispersed throughout the United States, and Medical Respite Care Programs.
 Health services are provided through a variety of entities, including community and migrant health centers, departments of public health, hospitals and free-standing non-profit organizations, and in a variety of locations, including permanent clinics, shelters/drop in centers, mobile vans, and on the streets.

-The National HCH Council Research Coordinating Committee (RCC), whose membership includes seasoned researchers, HCH PBRN representatives, clinicians, respite care providers, and consumers, reviews proposed projects for their academic soundness, relevance to the field, and feasibility for the HCH setting.
-If a project is approved by the RCC, members of the HCH PBRN will receive an invitation to participate in the study.
+The National HCH Council Research Committee (RC), whose membership includes seasoned researchers, HCH PBRN representatives, clinicians, respite care providers, and consumers, reviews proposed projects for their academic soundness, relevance to the field, and feasibility for the HCH setting.
+If a project is approved by the RC, members of the HCH PBRN will receive an invitation to participate in the study.

-The Director of the HCH PBRN is Dr. Barbara Wismer, Physician of Internal and Preventive Medicine for the Tom Waddell Health Center in San Francisco, California.
-Wismer has worked with homeless people for almost 15 years, both as a clinician and an administrator.
-Prior to her role at the Tom Waddell Health Center, Barbara did community-based prevention research at UC Berkeley’s Center for Family and Community Health.
+The Director of the HCH PBRN is Dr. Barbara Wismer, Physician of Internal and Preventive Medicine for the Tom Waddell Urban Health Clinic in San Francisco, California.
+Wismer has worked with homeless people for over 17 years, both as a clinician and an administrator.
+Prior to her role at the Tom Waddell, Barbara did community-based prevention research at UC Berkeley’s Center for Family and Community Health.

 Join the HCH PBRN

-Any HCH grantee, Projects for Assistance in Transition from Homelessness (PATH) program, or medical respite care project may join the PBRN at any time.
-By becoming a member of this HCH PBRN, you are not obligating your HCH program to participate in any proposed research study.
+Any HCH grantee, medical respite care program, or Projects for Assistance in Transition from Homelessness (PATH) program may join the PBRN at any time.
+By becoming a member of this HCH PBRN, you are not obligating your program to participate in any proposed research study.
 You are only acknowledging that you would like to receive notification of opportunities to participate in research projects.
 You will also be informed about any funding opportunities targeted for PBRNs, in case you are interested in collaborating with a researcher in your area to submit a research proposal involving the HCH PBRN.

-Please contact Molly Meinbresse by phone at 615/226-2292 or e-mail if you are interested in joining this exciting network, have research ideas, or have any questions.
+Please contact Molly Meinbresse by phone at (615) 226-2292 or email if you are interested in joining this network, have research ideas, or have any questions.

 Conducting Research with the HCH Practice-Based Research Network